4074/koa-autoboot/README.md

 # Koa Autoboot

-Auto boot routes from a controller folder.
+Auto bootstrap routes from a controller folder.

 ## Usage